Miou-zora/Whanos/Readme.md

 machine_zone="your machine zone"
 ```

+For kubernetes, you need to copy this file in kubernetes/terraform directory.

 Put your credentials file in the terraform directory.

 Finally, you can run the following commands (in the terraform directory):